Cray-HPE/docs-csm/operations/configuration_management/Managing_Sensitive_Tenant_Information_in_VCS_with_SOPS.md

 information that would otherwise output sensitive information during task execution.

-SOPS provides a means to secure information within a VCS checkout or checkouts, however the global administrator must ensure that ansible configurations run against the cluster are not considered harmful or inappropriate for a given tenant.
+SOPS provides a means to secure information within a VCS checkout or checkouts, however the global administrator must ensure that Ansible configurations run against the cluster are not considered harmful or inappropriate for a given tenant.

 Currently, no mechanism exists to completely separate launched CFS sessions against cluster resources that a particular tenant does not own or should not access.
-This includes accessing cluster internal system resources to affect resources that do not belong to a tenant, as well as ansible tasks that are authored to use the `delegate_to` stanza within defined roles and tasks that target resources outside the associated tenancy.
+This includes accessing cluster internal system resources to affect resources that do not belong to a tenant, as well as Ansible tasks that are authored to use the `delegate_to` stanza within defined roles and tasks that target resources outside the associated tenancy.
 For this reason, system  administrators have a global view of all configurations defined within CFS to better aid in auditing.